mdekrey/GitAutomation/readme.md

     * /GitAutomation.Core.Tests/configuration.json - See the corresponding `configuration.sample.json` for an example.
 	* /GitAutomation.Core.Tests/sql-credentials.txt - This should correspond to the configuration.json.

-3. Start the docker-compose file from the working directory of the tests:
+3. Start the docker-compose file from **the working directory of the tests**.
+This gets the target services running for the test environment.

         docker-compose up --build